1 Day in Singapore Itinerary: Plan Your Perfect Trip

 1. Changi Jewel

-Our 1 day in Singapore itinerary technically started the second we landed at Singapore Changi Airport early in the morning on our AirAsia flight from Phuket.
-We had a full-day layover that was around 30 hours, so we had an entire day and night before our flight back to the USA the next morning.
+Our 1 day in Singapore technically started the second we landed at Singapore Changi Airport early in the morning on our AirAsia flight from Phuket.
+We had a full-day layover, so we had an entire day and night before our flight back to the USA the next morning.
 After landing, we dropped our bags at luggage storage and headed straight into the Jewel.
 If you can swing a long layover here, I would 100% recommend it.

 Jewel Rain Vortex